VolodymyrDanylko/test_netlify_cms/content/legal/privacy-policy.md

 ---
-path: /legal/privacy-policy/
+path: /ua/legal/privacy-policy/
 seoTitle: Privacy Policy
 seoDescription: Privacy Policy description
 title: Privacy Policy
 ---

 # Privacy Policy

-Bamboo 61 Pty Ltd (**“Bamboo”, “we”, “our”, “us”**) are committed to protecting your privacy in accordance with the *Privacy Act 1988 (Cth)* in Australia.
+Bamboo 61 Pty Ltd (**“Bamboo”, “we”, “our”, “us”**) are committed to protecting your privacy in accordance with the _Privacy Act 1988 (Cth)_ in Australia.

 This Privacy Policy describes our policies and practices in relation to how we collect, store, use and disclose your personal information.
 It also explains how you can complain about a breach of the privacy laws, how you can access the personal information we hold about you and how to have that information corrected.